genderkit/genderkit/_articles/breast-reduction.md

 ### Where can I learn more?

-You can read more about breast reduction, including information about costs, on the [NHS Choices website](https://www.nhs.uk/conditions/cosmetic-procedures/breast-reduction-female/).
+You can read more about breast reduction, including information about costs, on the [NHS website](https://www.nhs.uk/conditions/cosmetic-procedures/breast-reduction-female/).

 ### Preparing for a surgical procedure